developmentseed/casei-flights-js/README.md

 # casei-flights-js

-Process files from NASA CMR portal and convert it to GeoJSON format.
+Process flights data files from NASA CMR portal and convert it to GeoJSON format.

+## Installing

+Use `yarn install` to install this library in your environment.

+## Usage

-After downloading the files and storing it in a directory, execute the following command to process the files:
+After downloading the files and storing it in a directory, execute the following command to process all the files in a directory:

 ```
 yarn process <DIR>